Multiparty Quantum Mutual Information: An alternative definition

 The above definitions of CMI can be extended to the quantum domain.
 They are obtained by replacing the random variables by density matrices and Shannon entropies by von Neumann entropies, with appropriate measurements in the quantum conditional entropies.
 Hence,

 where $S(X) \equiv S(\rho_X)$, and $S_{{\cal M}}(X|Y)=S(\rho_{X|{\cal M}^Y})$ is the quantum conditional entropy obtained after some generalized measurement ${\cal M}$ has been performed on subsystem \(Y\).
 It is asserted that the above quantum expressions are not equivalent as measurement assumes its role in the quantum conditional entropies.
-QMIs have certain drawbacks.
+These QMIs have certain drawbacks.
 First, surprisingly enough $I(A:B:C)$ is identically zero for arbitrary three-party pure quantum states \cite{dissension} implying that mutual information among the subsystems of three-party pure quantum systems is zero.
 This is not true in the case of bipartite QMI.
 Second, $I(A:B:C)$ and other versions of QMI can be negative \cite{dissension,neg-qmi}.
 How is this negative correlation useful for quantum information tasks?
-Though the existing definition of three-party QMI is argued to reveal the true nature of quantum correlations \cite{dissension}, the fact that QMI, being a measure of correlation, can assume negative value is confronting and unacceptable.
-This perplexing stance motivated us to propose an operational definition of multiparty QMI which is non-negative.
+Though the existing definition of three-party QMI is argued to reveal the true nature of quantum correlations \cite{dissension}, the fact that QMI, being a measure of correlation, can assume negative value is challenging.
+This perplexing stance, handicapped with any operational interpretation of multipartite information, motivated us to propose an alternative definition of multiparty QMI.\\ Our multipartite quantum mutual information for quantum state $\rho_{A_1A_2\cdots A_n}$ assumes the following form

+where $X_{k_i} \in \{A_1,A_2,\cdots,A_n\}$.
+It takes into account the shared information among \(m\)-parties, $2 \leq m \leq n$, and not only the common information among all parties.
+This is quite reasonable as information can be distributed or stored among \(m\)-parties.
+We show that it is non-negative, and argue that it, by its very construction, manifests total correlation.
+Also it equals CQMI for pure states.
+Moreover, we obtain its lower and upper bounds in terms of CQMI.\\

-This paper is divided into four sections.
-In Sec. \ref{op-qmi}, we provide operational definition of multiparty quantum mutual information, and compare with other mutual information.
-In Sec. \ref{op-qd}, we discuss multiparty quantum discord and present a few illustrations.
-We show that the symmetric version of quantum discord reveals the maximal quantumness.
-We finally conclude in Sec. \ref{summary}.
+The rest of this paper is organised as follows: in the following section we provide an alternative definition of multiparty quantum mutual infromation, compute its value for some typical states, and prove its non-negativity and monotonicity.
+Then, in the next section, we discuss multiparty quantum discord and present a few illustrations.
+Surprisingly, we observe that the symmetric quantum discord reveals the maximal quantumness.
+Finally, we conclude.\\